MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/metrics-tolerance.md

 - **Overprovisioned resources trigger**.
 If a company has more than X% of assets regularly using very small amounts of their available memory, CPU, or network capabilities, investment in the Resource Consistency discipline is suggested to help optimize resources usage for these items.
 - **Underprovisioned resources trigger**.
 If a company has more than X% of assets regularly exhausting most of their available memory, CPU, or network capabilities, investment in the Resource Consistency discipline is suggested to help ensure these assets have the resources necessary to prevent service interruptions.
 - **Resource age trigger**.
 A company with more than X resources that have not been updated in over X months could benefit from investment in the Resource Consistency discipline aimed at ensuring active resources are patched and healthy, while retiring obsolete or otherwise unused assets.
 - **Service availability trigger**.
-A company that has experienced under X% uptime for mission critical services should invest in the Resource Consistency discipline to improve their service reliability.
+A company that has experienced under X% uptime for mission-critical services should invest in the Resource Consistency discipline to improve their service reliability.
 - **VM health trigger**.
 A company that has more than X% of VMs experiencing a critical health issue should invest in the Resource Consistency discipline to identify issues and improve VM stability.
 - **Network health trigger**.
 A company that has more than X% of network subnets or endpoints experiencing connectivity issues should invest in the Resource Consistency discipline to identify and resolve network issues.
 - **Backup coverage trigger**.
-A company with X% of mission critical assets without up-to-date backups in place would benefit from an increased investment in the Resource Consistency discipline to ensure a consistent backup strategy.
+A company with X% of mission-critical assets without up-to-date backups in place would benefit from an increased investment in the Resource Consistency discipline to ensure a consistent backup strategy.
 - **Backup health trigger**.
 A company experiencing more than X% failure of restore operations should invest in the Resource Consistency discipline to identify problems with backup and ensure important resources are protected.

 The exact metrics and triggers you use to gauge risk tolerance and the level of investment in the Resource Consistency discipline will be specific to your organization, but the examples above should serve as a useful base for discussion within your cloud governance team.